Jetty Bones: Personal life

-She has struggled with depression and anxiety most of her life and began attending therapy at a young age, noting that she was "fortunate enough to be part of a generation where the subject of mental health has become more normalized, but when I was in middle school and high school, that wasn’t an everyday topic of conversation."
+Galluzzo has struggled with depression and anxiety most of her life and began attending therapy at a young age.
+She noted that she was "fortunate enough to be part of a generation where the subject of mental health has become more normalized, but when I was in middle school and high school, that wasn’t an everyday topic of conversation."
 She experienced an episode of suicidal ideation on New Year's Eve in 2016, fed by loneliness stemming from her abusive relationship, and it was during this that she wrote the song "Bug Life" as an intended suicide note; it later became the final song on Push Back.